 Boats leave from St Justinians for the short crossing to Ramsey at 10 am and 12 pm, returning at 4 pm (between 1st April or Easter, whichever is earlier, to 31st October).
 Book your ticket through Thousand Island Expeditions.

-Read an interview with the Ramsey Island wardens and hear about life on their island home!
+Read an interview with the Ramsey Island wardens, Lisa and Greg, and hear about life on their island home!

 Numerous boat trips will take you around the island to see the wildlife at sea level.